CodingTrain/thecodingtrain.com/content/adding-content-guide.md

 - `video-slug/contributions/contribution-slug.[png|jpg]` is an optional image (either PNG or JPG) to add at the contributions folder of a video.
   It would be used to visually preview the contribution made by a viewer.
-  It should share it's file name with the corresponding contribution.
+  It should share the file name with their corresponding contribution.
 - `video-slug/index.[png|jpg]` is an optional image (either PNG or JPG) to add at the root of a video directory.
   It will be used as visual representation of the video when listed in different pages, and also as a placeholder for contributions that also don't include their own `contributions/contribution-slug.[png|jpg]` image.